scarletborder/scarletborder/README.md

 #### About ME
 I am dedicated to contributing valuable code to the community.
 Currently, I specialize in backend development.
-My blog site is [绯境之外](http://blog.scarletborders.top/), where I occasionally update my personal status, primarily in Chinese, apologies for that.
+My blog site are [绯境之外](https://www.scarletborder.cn) and [blogspot](https://scarletborder.blogspot.com), where I sometimes update my personal status, primarily in Chinese, apologies for that.

 #### Skills
 The advanced languages I used most currently are Python, C# and Golang.